 I don’t want to lower my expectations and neither should you.
 That’s not the answer.
 Instead, we need to fall in love with the process of pursuing those things.
-Fall in love with the failures, the disappointments, and struggles.
-Learn from the broken hearts, the failed businesses, and the shitty 30 day fitness challenges we screw up.
+Fall in love with the failures, disappointments, and struggles.
+Learn from the broken hearts, the failed businesses, and the shitty 30-day fitness challenges we screw up.

 The end result for all of us is the same.
 Death.
-Lets fall in love with the process.
+Let’s fall in love with the process.
 Living.
 All its messiness.
-All its ups and all it’s downs.
+The ups and downs.
 All of it.

 STOP TRYING TO UNDERSTAND EVERYTHING AND EMBRACE UNCERTAINTY

 We all hold onto beliefs that we’re afraid to let go of.
 These beliefs give our lives meaning, sanity, and safety.
 In his book The Subtle Art of Not Giving A Fuck, Mark writes